 Doctor of Philosophy (Ph.D.)

-Program requirements: a minimum of 42 credits plus CVE 601 and 602 except for part-time students beyond the M.S. degree.
-Students take between 18 and 24 dissertation credits, including the two-course minor outside of the candidate’s area of specialization, where required by the candidate’s committee; a comprehensive examination; and a dissertation.
-Although there is no formal departmental language requirement, the committee may require proficiency with a research tool or in a foreign language.
+Program requirements: a minimum of 42 credits plus two credits of a seminar course (except for part-time students) beyond the M.S. degree.
+Students take between 18 and 24 dissertation credits where required by the candidate’s committee; a comprehensive examination; and a dissertation.

 Dual degree M.S. / Diplom

-Under this program civil engineering students may earn two degrees simultaneously, earning the Master of Science at the University of Rhode Island, and The Diplom at the Technische Universität Braunschweig in Germany
+Under this program civil engineering students may earn two degrees simultaneously, earning the Master of Science at the University of Rhode Island, and The Diplom at the Technische Universität Braunschweig in German.

 Under this plan University of Rhode Island master’s degree students in civil engineering complete the first full year, or approximately one half of the master’s program, in Rhode Island, and then spend the second year of the program as a full-time student at the Technische Universität Braunschweig in central Germany.
 All work completed satisfactorily abroad is recognized by both the host and home universities, thus enabling students to complete degree requirements in Germany and Rhode Island.